SamSpam/code-map/01-technical-tools/Javascript/overview.md

 ###File I/O

 Node.js makes using libraries and external files easy with its fs commands such as fs.readFile.
-Readfile takes a path and a callback (which is executed once the file is read)
+Readfile takes a path and a callback (which is executed once the file is read).

 Example from [An Absolute Beginners Guide to Node.js](/http://blog.modulus.io/absolute-beginners-guide-to-nodejs)
 ```